 Foliage colour - Summer and Autumn - is determined to a great extent by the growing conditions regarding soil type and also the weather conditions.

 Single leaf of Japanese Maple - Acer palmatum 'Dissectum' - showing seven distinct lobes, which are then further divided to put it into the 'Dissectum' group - Acer palmatum 'Dissectum'.
-This is the early Autumn colour of an otherwise light green leaf.
+This is the early Autumn colour of an otherwise light green leaf on Acer trees.

 A point that is overlooked with the Acers group generally, is that there are several types that have variegated foliage.
 These though do not generally have the same Autumn colour effect as the non-variegated forms.